Explore UCD

 Approaches to Teaching and Learning:

 Collaboration is a cornerstone of the module, with peer and group work playing a pivotal role in the learning process.
-Students work in teams on an entrepreneurial project, fostering essential skills in communication, teamwork, and shared decision-making.
-During the last in-class session, groups will be presenting their projects to the rest of the class.
+Students work in teams on an entrepreneurial ecosystem project, fostering essential skills in communication, teamwork, and shared decision-making.
+Groups will be presenting their projects to the rest of the class.

 Reflective learning is interwoven throughout the module, encouraging students to connect their experiences and aspirations to the topics discussed.
 Reflective in-class quick exercises help students develop self-awareness and critical thinking, enabling them to see how the lessons of the module can inform their personal and professional growth.